How to make a temporary stray or feral cat shelter

 If the cat appears friendly, you should first try to find out whether it has a microchip.
 If the cat is uninjured and you can take it to a vet, they will be able to find out if it has a microchip and get in touch with the owners.
 (If the cat is injured, you'll need to contact the RSPCA, SSPCA or USPCA, depending on the location).

 If the cat appears well but you're unable to take it to the vet for scanning, get in contact with your local Cats Protection branch – you'll find contact details at www.cats.org.uk/find-us.
 While we will always help as soon as we are able, branches are run by volunteers in their spare time so we are unable to offer an emergency service.

 As they may not be able to come to collect the cat straight away, there are a few things you can do to help.
 Aside from providing the cat with fresh and clean drinking water, building a cat shelter will give them a space away from the elements.

-It is essential to note that while the Styrofoam and straw in the shelter will offer a warm space for the cat, it is important that these be changed regularly to keep it hygienic.
+It is essential to note that while the styrofoam/polystyrene insulation and straw in the shelter will offer a warm space for the cat, it is important that these be changed regularly to keep it hygienic.
 Food should also not be left in the shelter as the smell is likely to attract other animals.

 As feral cats are not socialised to humans, they find people scary and threatening so are unlikely to come very close to you.